tylerlong/hubot-ringcentral/README.md

 - `HUBOT_GLIP_APP_KEY` - RingCentral App Key.
 - `HUBOT_GLIP_APP_SECRET` - RingCentral App Secret.
-- `HUBOT_GLIP_USERNAME` - this is the email account for the Glip user you would like to run Hubot under.
+- `HUBOT_GLIP_USERNAME` - this is the RingCentral username you would like to run Hubot under.
-- `HUBOT_GLIP_PASSWORD` - this is the password for the Glip user you would like to run Hubot under.
+- `HUBOT_GLIP_PASSWORD` - this is the password for the RingCentral user you would like to run Hubot under.
 - `HUBOT_GLIP_SERVER` - this is the Glip API server.
 Optional.
 By default it's `https://platform.ringcentral.com`.